sccn/EEG-BIDS/README.md

 # EEG-BIDS import capabilities for EEGLAB

-* EEG-BIDS allows importing BIDS datasets into EEGLAB.
+EEG-BIDS allows importing BIDS datasets into EEGLAB.
+This is the type of information that can be imported.

+* EEG import: ✔ (all formats)
 * iEEG import: ✔ (all formats)
-* EEG import: ✔ (all formats)
 * MEG import: ✔ (.ds and .fif files supported, more formats upcoming)
 * Eye-tracking import: ✖ (upcoming)
 * HED event import: ✔